 In the lessons following this one you will learn the steps (in order) necessary to set up your own affiliate business.
 We’ll go over:

-- Finding a profitable niche
+- Finding a profitable niche for affiliate marketing blog

 - Which tools are necessary to help you succeed

 - Building your website